function initPage(){ }

 Scouting is when a photographer goes out and makes a plan for their shoot on location.
 A scout day (at least in my opinion) happens very closely to the wedding day.

-It’s a bit different from a site visit that might happen months or even years in advance because a scout day accounts for the weather, as much as one can.
+It’s a bit different from a site visit that might happen months or even years in advance.
+A scout day accounts for the weather, as much as one can.

 I actually utilize an app on my phone called Sun Surveyor that helps me assess where the sun will be in the exact spot I’m standing in.
 So while I’m scouting, I can actually make the most informed decisions.